ngutn24/RollBuddy/README.md

 ## Recommended IDEs

-To conveniently edited, build and run the code, it is essential to have an IDE to handle those for you.
+To conveniently edit, build and run the code, it is essential to have an IDE to handle those for you.
 There are a lot of choices, below are some suggestions.
 You could follow the download page instruction to install the corresponding version for your system:

 - ### [Jetbrains IntelliJ](https://www.jetbrains.com/idea/download) (Backend)